Srinjay16/Texas-Instruments-BYTE-Program/README.md

 📁 Contents:

 The initial folders contain solutions to the weekly simulation assignments given during the program.
 All simulations were performed using the open-source QUCS (Quite Universal Circuit Simulator) software.
+The attached PDF contains the certificate of completion awarded to me upon successfully finishing the course.

-The first pdf file contains our team's complete solution to the final project, based on a problem statement assigned by Texas Instruments.
+The second pdf file contains our team's complete solution to the final project, based on a problem statement assigned by Texas Instruments.

 🧠 Problem Statement: